smb374/swal/docs/wal-design.md

 ### Rotation Strategy

-Segments rotate automatically when active segment reaches configured size limit (e.g., 1GB).
+Segments use a **soft limit** approach for rotation to ensure records are never split across files.

+**Soft Limit Behavior:**

+- `segment_max_size` (e.g., 1GB) is a target, not a hard boundary
+- A single flush batch is allowed to push the file size **over** the limit
+- Rotation occurs **after** the flush completes, not during
+- **Guarantee:** Records are never split across segment files (simplifies recovery)
+- **Constraint:** Individual records must not exceed `segment_max_size` (sanity check)

 **Rotation Process:**

+1. During flush: write all records from inactive buffer to current segment
+2. After flush: if `segment_size > segment_max_size`, trigger rotation
-1. Finalize current segment: update header with `max_lsn`, fsync file
+3. Finalize current segment: update header with `max_lsn`, fsync file
-2. Close current segment file descriptor
+4. Close current segment file descriptor
-3. Create new segment with incremented number (`wal.XXXX`)
+5. Create new segment with incremented number (`wal.XXXX`)
-4. Write new segment header with `min_lsn = next_lsn`
+6. Write new segment header with `min_lsn = next_lsn`
-5. fsync new segment and parent directory for metadata durability
+7. fsync new segment and parent directory for metadata durability
-6. Continue appending to new segment
+8. Continue appending to new segment

 **Directory fsync Requirement:** Both segment creation and header updates require directory fsync to ensure metadata persistence, preventing "missing file" errors after crashes.